 Tumbling Tunes — East Northport

 Children 6 months to 8 years will love this creative space that offers weekly music, gymnastics, movement, and art classes.
 Open-play sessions give kids access to an imaginative play area, book nook, baby corner, and craft table.
 Tumbling Tunes also offers two drop-off sessions, Drop & Shop and Parents' Night Out (all ages), as well as after-school care.
 Reservations are required.
 Enrollment is ongoing, and semesters are prorated from the time of registration.

 Wood Kingdom East — Coram

-Wood Kingdom is a giant yard-play-structure (and garden-structure) showroom that allow kids to try out the equipment themselves.
-It also features dedicated indoor play spaces with inflatable bouncers and multi-level climbing structures.
-The loosely affiliated Laser Kingdom laser-tag center shares a building with Wood Kingdom East and is two buildings away from Wood Kingdom West.
-Weekday and weekend open-play hours and toddler time are available, but call ahead for weekend hours, as birthday parties often take over the space.
+Wood Kingdom is a giant yard-play structure and garden showroom that allows kids to try out the equipment themselves.
+It also features indoor play spaces with inflatable bouncers and multilevel climbing structures.
+The loosely affiliated Laser Kingdom laser tag center shares a building with Wood Kingdom East.
+Another Lazer Kingdom is two buildings away from Wood Kingdom West.
+Open-play hours and toddler times are available, but call ahead for weekend hours, as birthday parties often take over the space.

-A version of this article first published in 2014, but it is regularly updated.
+A version of this article was first published in 2014.
+It was updated in January 2017.